juancruzgassoloncan/Udacity-Robo-nanodegree/ros-ws/4-catkin_ws/src/RoboND-Perception-Project/writeup.md

 ![**8/8 classification with LEAF_SIZE=0.0005**](./img/test_3_100.png)

-As future work, it is planned to face the challenge of choosing and placing.
+As future work, it is planned to face the challenge of pick and place.